 Ex dividend date

-The ex dividend date occurs four business days before the company's Record Date.
+The ex dividend date occurs two business days before the company's Record Date.
 To be entitled to a dividend a shareholder must have purchased the shares before the ex dividend date.
 If you purchase shares on or after that date, the previous owner of the shares (and not you) is entitled to the dividend.

 A company's share price may move up as the ex dividend date approaches and then fall after the ex dividend date.